-IT professionals seeking to understand information security knowledge or new information/cyber security practitioners who wish to information security who need an overview of information security within their role that may not be specific to the industry.
+IT professionals seeking to understand information security knowledge or new information/cyber security practitioners who need an overview of information security within their role that may not be specific to the industry.
 Example roles might include:

 - New Cyber Security Practitioners

 - Cyber Security Technicians

 - IT/Cyber security practitioners with responsibilities in governance, risk and/or compliance.